-We contribute to Bono programme, partnerships, charity days and fundraising
+the community through our Pro Bono programme, our community partnerships, charity days and fundraising activities

 Page 20.
 Our People Tō tātou tira mahi

 We are committed to creating a culture where everyone can thrive.
 Our focus is on ensuring we have an open, inclusive and collaborative workplace.